ShimonMoldawskiy/NBAStatistics/readme.md

 ### Orchestration & Deployment
 - Containers are orchestrated via Kubernetes
 - Multiple replicas of the app run behind the load balancer
-- Rolling updates for zero-downtime deployments: Kubernetes will start new pods with the updated version, then gracefully shut down old pods once the new ones pass health checkspplication Architecture
+- Rolling updates for zero-downtime deployments: Kubernetes will start new pods with the updated version, then gracefully shut down old pods once the new ones pass health checks

 ## High-Level Architecture Diagram
                       ┌───────────────────────┐